ruricolist/vernacular/README.md

         (facts-about db "Lisp"))
     ;; => '("Lisp is a programmable programming language."
 "Lisp is fun")

-Two cavets.
+Two caveats.
 Vernacular needs to know what system your package belongs to.
 If your package has a different name from your system (why?), you may need to tell Vernacular what system it belongs to.
 In the package, evaluate:

     (overlord:set-package-system :my-system)